Noncommutative homological mirror functor: Relation to the mirror dimer model

 Formally, this procedure of attaching 2-cells can be naturally read from the spacetime superpotential $\Phi$ (see \eqref{def:Phi}), which records the holomorphic polygons $\check{P}$, and the sign determines the orientation of the cell. \begin{lemma} For each positive term $(r_+)_{cyc}$ in $\Phi$, we glue a polygonal face to $Q^\bL$ along the edges of $(r_+)$.
 For each negative term $- (r_-)_{cyc}$ in $\Phi$, we glue a polygonal face to $Q^\bL$ along the edges of $(r_-)$ in the reverse order (See Figure \ref{fig:rminusrev} (b)).
 Then the resulting Riemann surface can be identified with $\Sigma^\vee$. \end{lemma} We leave the proof of the lemma as an exercise.
 It is interesting that the ``space"-time superpotential $\Phi$ contains additional information about the mirror ``space''.

-From Lemma \ref{lem:spcom}, it is easy to identify combinatorial Jacobi algebra of the mirror dimer $Q^\vee$ with the Jacobi algebra of $Q^\bL$ from $\Phi$. \begin{cor} With the spin structure given in Definition \ref{def:nsp}, we have
+From Lemma \ref{lem:spcom}, it is easy to identify combinatorial Jacobi algebra of the mirror dimer $Q^\vee$ with the Jacobi algebra of $Q^\bL$ from $\Phi$, where the combinatorial Jacobi algebra of a dimer is defined as follows.